maskedcoder/CartoonJS/README.markdown

 - `background` : Background object to show or hide when the scene changes
 - `scene` : The CartoonCanvas on which the action takes place
-- `timeline` : A rather complicated object which holds the key frame data, which will later be compiled
-- `immediateTimeline` : An object containing a list of CartoonItem transitions which will take place instantly
-- `subAnimations` : A list of SubAnimations which will be animated at different points during the AnimationScene playback
 - `lastframe` : The time of the last frame in the AnimationScene
-- `drawnYet` : Whether or not any frames for this AnimationScene have been drawn
 - `hidden` : Whether or not the AnimationScene's corresponding CartoonCanvas and Background are hidden
-- `MYLASTFRAME` : The time of the most recently drawn frame

 #### AnimationScene Methods